IlkkaTakala/Eril-Engine/docs/demodesign.md

-# Demo game plans
+# Demo plans

-## items
+## Ghost forest

+Player is in forest trying to escape from ghost chasing him.
+Player has flashlight with him to make the ghost flee for (?) seconds.
+Flashlight has (10?) second cooldown.
+There is a way to beat the ghost by throwing candy canes at him.
+Five of them and ghost will die and player wins.
+If ghost manages to touch player, he dies.

+#### Items needed

-- flashlight
+- Flashlight
-- candy cane
+- Candy cane

-## entities
+#### Entities needed

-- player
+- Player
-- ghost
+- Ghost

-## mechanics
+#### Mechanics needed

-- ghost chases player, and player dies if touched
+- Ghost chases player, and player dies if touched.
-- use flashlight to repel ghost
+- Use flashlight to make ghost flee.
-- flashlight battery depletes while on and refills while off
+- Flashlight to have cooldown.
-- store candy canes in inventory
+- Pick up and store candy canes in inventory.
-- throw items

-## objective
+- Throw Candy canes at ghost.

-- collect 5 candy canes and throw them at ghost to win
+- Game ends when 5 candy canes are thrown at ghost.

-## assets

-- use Ilkka's trees and other
-- add rocks
-- add shack

-## scene
+- Crosshair for aiming throwing and picking candy canes.
+- Text to pick up candy cane.
+- Ui to show flashlight cooldown and candy cane amount.

+#### Scene needs

-- trees, rocks, shacks
+- Trees, rocks, shacks, candy canes.
+- Materials for shack and candy cane.
+- Mesh and material for ghost.
-- dark
+- Moonlight?

+#### Sounds needed

+- Ghost scream when fleeing and dying.
+- Player scream when dies.

-# 2D demo game
+## 2D demo game

 - player is stick man
 - spikes